open-education-hub/methodology/chapters/develop-organize/projects/reading/README.md

 - **Input Formats**: Opt for text-based input whenever applicable, as it accommodates various assignment types.
   In cases requiring mathematical expressions or formulae, embrace `LaTeX` format for clarity and accuracy.
+  It also has the advantage of being supported by `Github Markdown`.
   Do not hesitate to create skeleton files to enhance the automated checker's ability to interpret solutions accurately.

 - **Limitations**: In many instances, the automated checker consists of guidelines and it should not supersede the educator's judgment.